-Scribie, which used to be known by the name of Call Graph, is another good site for new transcriptionists.
-Pay is $10 per audio hour and this should not be confused with pay per hour.
-It could take you a while to get one hour of audio transcribed — especially if you’re new to transcription.
-But the more practiced you get, the more speed you can build up, so you may want to give it some time before just giving up immediately on it.
+Scribie, which used to be known by the name of Call Graph, is another option.
+However, they are also one of the lowest-paying companies on this list, offering only $10 per audio hour.
 When you apply, you’ll have to take a transcription test before you’re “in.”
-Scribie pays via Paypal and you only need $1 in your account to cash out, which makes me think this is a good go-to site when you need some extra cash in a pinch.
+Scribie pays via Paypal and you only need $1 in your account to cash out, which makes me think this might be a good go-to site when you need some extra cash in a pinch.

-This is a newer site that seems very promising so far.
-They pay $30 an audio hour and signing up is easy.
+Many of my readers use this site regularly (when there is work available).
+They pay $20 an audio hour and signing up is easy.
 Take a short exam that gets graded automatically (the exam is easy) and if you pass with good enough accuracy, you are in the system and can start transcribing.
-You only do very short eight to ten second audio files, and they pay every Thursday with Paypal.
+You only do very short eight to ten second audio files, and they pay every week with Paypal.

 Appenscribe is based out of Australia, but they do hire Americans and people worldwide to do transcription work for them.
 Pay is a few cents for each line transcribed, and pay is through Paypal every few weeks.
 You will need to take a test when you register.
 Appenscribe asks for at least 10 hours of work from you per week, although from what I understand they do not always have work available to do.
 From the research I’ve done and the comments I’ve gotten on the post I wrote a few months ago on Appenscribe, most people have pretty good things to say about this place.